WebAssembly/component-model/design/mvp/WIT.md

 The `interface` item here additionally defines the grammar for IDs used to refer to `interface` items.

-The `use export`/`use import` items work just like `use` inside an `interface` except that they exclusively refer to exports/imports, respectively.
-This allows a world to import and export the same interface and be able to independently refer to same type in both.
-For example, the following world defines a single function using both an imported and exported version of the same interface's resource type:
+The `use` items work just like `use` inside an `interface` except that they can explicitly prefix the `use-path` with `export` or `import`, allowing a world to import and export the same interface and independently refer to both.
+An unqualified `use-path` may not be used if `use-path` is both imported and exported.
+For example:
 ```wit
 interface i {
   resource r;